gotspam/f5-azure-lab-days/docs/class1/module3/lab1.rst

       This load balancer is an Azure Load Balancer (ALB) which will be in front of the two BIG-IPs and used to support the setup of the cluster.

-   The ALB has some important NAT and load balancing rules to explore.
-You will need to identify the different NAT rules that have been deployed in addition to the load balancing rules.
+   The ALB has some important NAT rules to explore.
+These will direct management traffic to the appropriate F5.
 Review the NAT rules first.

 #.
 From the Resource Group, click **Inbound NAT rules**